-All of their shared hosting packages come with cPanel control panel, unlimited space and bandwidth, free SSL, and 1-click installers.
+All of their shared hosting packages come with a cPanel control panel, unlimited space and bandwidth, free SSL, and 1-click installers.
 HostGator also allows unlimited email accounts for all accounts without any charges.
 You will get access to free cPanel to manage your hosting account and set up things such as domain DNS, FTP users, databases, backups, restores, and much more easily.
 Whereas DreamHost presents its own custom panel which has limited features and needs improvement too.

-We’ve used HostGator for more than 3 years, everything was fantastic, uptime and speed was acceptable in this price range except for one thing.
+We’ve used HostGator for more than 4 years, everything was fantastic, uptime and speed were acceptable in this price range except for one thing.
 And that was customer support, though they do have live chat support but it was too slow to get in touch with a support agent.
 In this regard, DreamHost and HostGator need serious improvement.
 There are many web hosts in the same price category such as TMDHosting and BlueHost; their support services are quite impressive.

-A free website builder also included in each package plus free marketing credits of $200 for Bing and Google Ads.
+A free website builder is also included in each package plus free marketing credits of $200 for Bing and Google Ads.
 HostGator transfers your website from the old server to a new one at no cost compared to DreamHost $99 per migration, so it’s a lot of saving.
 At the starting price of $2.75/mo, you get tons of stuff, freebies, and much more compared to DreamHost, which starts at $2.59.
-Though DreamHost cost less but you get limited features with no email address.
+Though DreamHost costs less but you get limited features with no email address.

-Keep in mind, HostGator also has less days for money back (45) whereas DreamHost offers 97 days.
+Keep in mind, HostGator also has fewer days for money back (45) whereas DreamHost offers 97 days.
 They still rely on hard disk drives instead of solid state drives which is a major con in our experience.

 - Low introductory pricing